ethersync/ethersync/docs/editor-plugin-dev-guide.md

 ## `"open" {uri: DocumentUri}`

 - Sent when the editor opens a document.
 By sending this message, the editor takes ownership of the file, and tells the daemon that it is interested in receiving updates for it.
-- The editor has to initialize its editor revision and deamon revision for that document to 0.
+- The editor has to initialize its editor revision and daemon revision for that document to 0.

 ## `"close" {uri: DocumentUri}`